how to apply for PIP

 This form asks about how your health condition or disability affects you, in relation to 12 different different daily activities.
 This is your opportunity to explain fully and honestly how your condition affects your daily life.

 Along with the form, you also need to provide any supporting information as ‘evidence’ for your claim.
 For example, this might be a letter from your doctor or social worker, explaining how your condition affects you.
-Send photocopies of this information, not the original documents.
+Send photocopies of this information, not the original documents and keep a copy of your claim form.

 Throughout your application for PIP, it is important that you respond to the DWP quickly.
-You need to return your PIP application form within four weeks.
-If you do not apply for PIP within this time, and you are currently getting DLA, your DLA will be stopped.
+You need to return your PIP application form within one month.
+The deadline will be shown on the DWP letter that comes with the form.
+If you do not apply for PIP within this time, your claim will end.
+If you are receiving DLA, this will stop.

 After completing the 'how your disability affects you' form, most people will also be asked to have a face-to-face consultation (assessment) which looks at how your condition affects you, and your ability to carry out the daily activities included in the form.
 This consultation will be with a healthcare professional chosen by the DWP, not with your own doctor.
 The DWP will write to you to tell you when and where to go for the face-to-face consultation.